Frequently Asked Questions

 Atrium also values parent input and participation in the life of the school.
 Our active PTA helps facilitate and organize parent engagement, whether it’s volunteering at the Harvest Festival or Annual Auction, or attending a class potluck or evening with an educational speaker.

-Parents serve on our Board of Trustees and The Admissions Committee, help in the library, attend field trips, give tours to prospective families, and bring their own expertise into classrooms.
+Parents serve on our Board of Trustees or as parent ambassadors, help in the library, attend field trips, give tours to prospective families, and bring their own expertise into classrooms.
 As a school community that embraces not just its students, but each of its families, Atrium values the role that parents play in the culture of the school.